FAVOUR/Algorithims/README.md

 1 .
 Pull the repo.

 2 .
-Go to the "App" Folder.
+Go to the "app" folder/package.

 3 .
 Open the file named "Playground" and then to run click in the "Run" button on your IDE.